‘MOMO’ CARNIVAL MUSEUM

 On Thursday, February 7, 2013, the Exhibition and Performing Center (CERE) was inaugurated, located in Doctor Fleming Park.

-With the presence of the director general of Culture of the Junta de Comunidades de Castilla-La Mancha, Javier Morales; The vice-president of the Association of the Field of Calatrava, Loren de la Calle; The mayor of Miguelturra, Román Rivero; The councilor of Culture, Esmeralda Muñoz; Carnival Masks and representatives of the Association of Carnival Peñas, a building is inaugurated that will house the most important events of the churriego carnival and the Momo Museum.
+With the presence of Javier Morales, Director General of Culture of the Regional Government of Castilla-La Mancha; Loren de la Calle, Vice President of the Campo de Calatrava Association; Román Rivero, Mayor of Miguelturra; Esmeralda Muñoz, Councilor for Culture; and representatives of the Carnival Clubs Association, a building was inaugurated that will house the most important events of the Churriego Carnival and the Momo Museum.

 Momo, is a museum that contemplates the history of the carnival of our locality, also traveling by the most important carnivals of the national territory and of the world.
 It is one of the few Spanish museums dedicated entirely to the Carnival.

-In 2015, a remodeling called ‘Acaricia el Carnaval’ is started, with the participation of the Community Board of Castilla-La Mancha, the Provincial Council of Ciudad Real, the Association for the development of Campo de Calatrava and the Miguelturra City Council.
+In 2015, a renovation project called “Caress the Carnival” will begin.
+This project involves the participation of the Regional Government of Castilla-La Mancha, the Provincial Council of Ciudad Real, the Association for the Development of Campo de Calatrava, and the Miguelturra City Council.

 Image gallery